massimofasciano/mafl-rust/README.md

 - try a tree structure for contexts
 - walker for expression and context with cycle detection

+- review exceptions, the ! and ? operators and the catch/throw system

 - clean up the expression type (atoms, operators, code, input, etc...)

 - weak references ? gc ?